 You may be lucky enough to have loved ones who would be willing to put up the premium to a bail bondsman for your release, so an option would be to ask them for help.
 There are also organizations with charitable bail funds set up for low-income individuals and social activists who get arrested.
 The National Bail Fund Network and The Bail Project are nation-wide organizations established to help people during these times.
 Texas has charitable bail fund organizations across the state.
-In Travis County, contacting the Austin Lawyers Guild at 512-817-4254 for help or applying for bail relief through the 400+1 Bail Fund are options as well.

 There are other charitable bail funds organizations who are helping support the recent demonstrators who have been arrested for protesting in Texas.
 Restoring Justice has partnered with The Bail Project to help pay the bail of those in need in Harris County.
 Protestors in Bexar, Dallas and Harris Counties can also contact the Texas Organizing Project for bail bond relief.